kestra-io/docs/docs/architecture/README.md

 ### The Queue

-The Queue or more precisely queues are used internally for communication between the different Kestra server components.
+The Queue or, more precisely, queues are used internally for communication between the different Kestra server components.
 Kestra provides multiple queue types that must be used with their repository counterparts.

 There are three types of queues:
 - **In-Memory** that must be used with the In-Memory Repository.